 Normally, detecting file modifications will take inode information into consideration to improve the reliability of file change detection.
-This is problematic for files located on sshfs and similar network file systems which do not provide stable inode numbers, such files will always be considered modified.
-You can use modes without inode in this case to improve performance, but reliability of change detection might be reduced.

-ctime vs. mtime: safety vs. speed
+This is problematic for files located on sshfs and similar network file systems which do not ctime vs. mtime: safety vs. speed